gibbok/typescript-book/website/src/content/docs/book/exploring-the-type-system.md

 You can use Ambient Declarations even within JavaScript files using `// @ts-check`.

+The `declare` keyword enables type definitions for existing JavaScript code without importing it, serving as a placeholder for types from another file or globally.

 ### Property Checking and Excess Property Checking

 TypeScript is based on a structural type system but excess property checking is a property of TypeScript which allows it to check whether an object has the exact properties specified in the type.